unam3/trial-bot/README.md

-# Telegram echo-bot named trial-bot.
+# Telegram echo-bot: trial-bot

+## Installation and Usage

 To use `trial-bot` one need to install [stack](https://docs.haskellstack.org/en/stable/README/#how-to-install) and then run in terminal from project directory: